adarshvpai/adarshvpai/L05t_With1n_R0bots.md

 3. The gateway of the Wi-Fi is searched on Google.

-4. A hint was given in the webpage regading robots.
+4. A hint was given in the webpage regarding robots.

 5. Searched what is robots related with webpages on Google.